s0ders/akira.sh/content/posts/channel-patterns.md

 - Channels can be buffered.
 A sender can send values without a receiver on the other end until the buffer is full and a receiver can read from the buffer without a sender on the other end until the buffer is emptied.
 - Channels are bidirectional by default but can be assigned a direction restricting the operation that can be done with them.
 Channels with direction are either read only or send only.
 - Channels can be closed using the `close()` built-in.
 - A closed channels can still be read from and will return the default value of the type it conveys.
-However, sending a message to a close channel will raise an error.
+However, sending a message to a closed channel will raise an error.
-- When receiving from a channel, a second value can be received indicating whether the channel is closed or not such as `v, ok := <-ch`.
+- When receiving from a channel, a second value can be received indicating whether the channel is closed or not, such as `v, ok := <-ch`.
 - A channel can be `nil`, writing to or reading from a `nil` channel will block.